-The external actions of VS-machine include actions of the form $\mathbf{gpsnd}(m)p$ , representing the client at p sending a message m, and actions of the form $\mathbf{gprcv}(m){p,q}$ , representing the delivery to q of the message m sent by p.
+The external actions of VS-machine include actions of the form $\mathbf{gpsnd}(m)p$, representing the client at p sending a message m, and actions of the form $\mathbf{gprcv}(m){p,q}$, representing the delivery to q of the message m sent by p.
 Outputs $\mathbf{safe}(m){p,q}$ are also provided at q to report that the earlier message m from p has been delivered to all locations in the current view as known by q.

-VS-machine informs its clients of group status changes through $\mathbf{newview}(\langle g, S \rangle)p$ actions (with $p \in S$ ), which tells p that the view identifier g is associated with membership set S and that, until another newview occurs, the following messages will be in this view.
-After any finite execution, we define the current view at p to be the argument v in the last $\mathbf{newview}p$ event, if any, otherwise it is the pair consisting of the distinguished initial view identifier $g_0$ and the universe P of processor locations.
+VS-machine informs its clients of group status changes through $\mathbf{newview}(\langle g, S \rangle)p$ actions (with $p \in S$ being guaranteed by the definition of the newview signature), which tells p that the view identifier g is associated with membership set S and that, until another newview occurs, the following messages will be in this view.
+After any finite execution, we define the current view at p to be the argument v in the last newview event at p, if any, otherwise it is either the initial view $\langle g_0, P_0 \rangle$ if $p \in P_0$, or \perp if $p \notin P_0$.
+This reflects the concept that the system starts with the processors in P_0 forming the group, and other processors unaware of the group.

-The code is given in Figure 3.
+The code is given in Figure 6.
 The state of the automaton is similar to that of TO-machine, except that there are multiple queues, one per view identifier, and similarly for each view identifier there is a separate indicator for the next index to be delivered to a given location.
 Also, the service keeps track of all the views that have ever been defined, and of the current view at each location.

 The actions for creating a view and for informing a processor of a new view are straightforward (recall that the signature ensures that only members, but not necessarily all members, receive notification of a new view).
 Within each view, messages are handled as in TO-machine: first kept pending, then placed into a total order in the appropriate queue, and finally passed to the environment.
-Thus, VS-machine ensures that each $\mathbf{gprcv}{p,q}$ and each $\mathbf{safe}{p,q}$ event occurs at q when q's view is the same as p's view when the corresponding $\mathbf{gpsnd}$ event occurs.
-The specification given in Figure 3 (unlike the particular VStoTO algorithm presented later) does not have any notion of "primary" view: it does not treat a message associated with a majority view differently from one in a minority view.
+Thus, VS-machine ensures that each $\mathbf{gprcv}{p,q}$ and each $\mathbf{safe}{p,q}$ event occurs at q when q's view is the same as p's view when the corresponding \mathbf{gpsnd} event occurs at p.
+(This is shown formally in Lemma 4.2.)
+A message that is sent before the sender knows of any view (when the current view is \perp) is simply ignored, and never delivered anywhere.
+The specification given in Figure 6 (unlike the particular VStoTO algorithm presented later) does not have any notion of "primary" view: it does not treat a message associated with a majority view differently from one in a minority view.

 Note that VS-machine does not include any restrictions on when a new view might be formed.
-However, our performance and fault-tolerance property VS-prop, described below, does express such restrictions - it implies that "capricious" view changes must stop shortly after the behavior of the underlying physical system stabilizes.
-In any trace of VS-machine, there is a natural correspondence
+However, our performance and fault-tolerance property VS-property, described below, does express such restrictions - it implies that "capricious" view changes must stop shortly after the behavior of the underlying physical system stabilizes.
+In any trace of VS-machine, there is a natural correspondence between gprcv events and the gpsnd events that cause them, and